maikkoko/node-technical-test/README.md

 ## Assumptions

-This program will be used as an add-on/utility libraty to an existing API or as a stand-alone tool.
+This program will be used as an add-on/utility library to an existing API or as a stand-alone tool.

 ## Running the Application (Demo)